wonkyung/course-project-getting-n-cleaning-data/README.md

 ### Steps
 1. Merge the training and the test sets to create one dataset
-    - a.
-Read test and training data
+    - Read test and training data
-    - b.
-Read features as column namnes
+    - Read features as column namnes
-    - c.
-Read y_xxx.txt as additional column
+    - Read y_xxx.txt as additional column
-    - d.
-Read subject as additional column
+    - Read subject as additional column
-    - e.
-Merge the two sets
+    - Merge the two sets

 2. Extracts only the measurements on the mean and standard deviation for each measurement
-    - a.
-Read test and training data
+    - Read test and training data

 3. Uses descriptive activity names to name the activities in the data set
-    - a.
-Read activity names from the activity_labels.txt file
+    - Read activity names from the activity_labels.txt file
-    - b.
-Merge activity names with the merged data
+    - Merge activity names with the merged data

 4. Appropriately labels the data set with descriptive variable names.
-    -a. replace column names matching std() and mean() with "standard deviation" and "average"
+    - replace column names matching std() and mean() with "standard deviation" and "average"

- 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. use group_by and summarise_each function from dplyr package. create the outputfile "tidydata.txt" with write.table
+5. From the data set in step 4,
+     - creates a second, independent tidy data set
+	 - with the average of each variable for each activity and each subject.
+     - use group_by and summarise_each function from dplyr package.
+     - create the outputfile "tidydata.txt" with write.table